-- Income generated from goods sold in Rwanda and services performed in Rwanda, including income generated from employment. - Income generated by artists, musicians or crafts persons from performances in Rwanda. - Income generated from activities carried out by a non-resident through a permanent establishment in Rwanda. - Income generated from movable or immovable assets, livestock and inventory generated from agriculture and forestry or the sale of such assets. - Dividends distributed by a resident company. - Direct or indirect sale or transfer of shares.
+- Income generated from goods sold in Rwanda and services performed in Rwanda, including income generated from employment. - Income generated by artists, musicians or crafts persons from performances in Rwanda. - Income generated from activities carried out by a non-resident through a permanent establishment in Rwanda. - Income generated from movable or immovable assets, livestock and inventory generated from agriculture and forestry or the sale of such assets. - Dividends distributed by a resident company. - Sale or transfer of commercial immovable property.